 Applications for intelligent cities

 URENIO and INTELSPACE offer a series of applications for the development of smart and intelligent cities.
-They can be applied at different sectors or districts of cities and create collaborative frameworks for innovation, competitiveness, and governance (see a brochure).
+They can be applied in different sectors or districts of cities and create collaborative environments for innovation, competitiveness, and governance.
+Some representative applications appear in the brochure.

 Applications for an innovative economy